Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 4. [Optimizations](#optimizations)
 5. [Remix](#remix)

 Alright, before starting, I've got to admit that this is my second attempt at disassembling this program.
 The first time I got sidetracked and ended up [writing a new disassembler in Python](/blog/pydisass/).
-That's why I'm just a hobby developer - I can chase ideas like an overexcited puppy dog is hunting squirrels, giving a damn shit about the worrying sprint cycle burndown chart and the product owner being up my arse about fixing those critical bugs that keep exposing customer's credit card data to the public.
-Did I mention I'm a product owner in real life?
+That's why I'm just a hobby developer - I can chase ideas like an overexcited puppy dog hunting squirrels, giving a damn shit about the worrying sprint cycle burndown chart and the Product Owner being up my arse about fixing those critical bugs that keep exposing customer's credit card data to the public.
+Did I mention I'm a Product Owner in real life?

 ![squirrel](/assets/img/blog/fairlight/squirrel.gif)